binaryguru101/MedicinalDatabase/README.md

 - **Database Normalization**
   - Analyzed the given medicinal database and decomposed it into multiple CSV files for improved structure and clarity.
   - Each CSV represented a distinct entity (e.g., drugs, diseases, targets, biomarkers, pathways) to enable clear separation of concerns and easier data management.
-  - Applied database normalization principles to remove redundancy and ensure referential integrity.

 - **Relationship Modeling in Neo4j**
   - Translated foreign keys from the source data into Neo4j graph relationships for more intuitive querying.